Human penis: Circumcision

-The most common form of body modification related to the penis is circumcision: removal of part or all of the foreskin.
+The most common form of body modification related to the penis is circumcision: removal of part or all of the foreskin, and sometimes the frenulum.
 It is most commonly performed as an elective procedure for prophylactic, cultural, or religious reasons.
-For infant circumcision, modern devices such as the Gomco clamp, Plastibell, and Mogen clamp are available.
+Infant circumcision can employ modern devices such as the Gomco clamp, Plastibell, and Mogen clamp.
 The ethics of circumcision in children is a source of controversy.
 Among the world's major medical organizations, there is a consensus that circumcision reduces heterosexual HIV infection rates in high-risk populations during penile-vaginal sex.
 There are differing perspectives on the prophylactic efficacy and cost effectiveness of circumcision in developed nations.
 Circumcision plays a significant role in many of the world's cultures.
 When performed for religious reasons, it is most common among both Jews and Muslims, among whom it is near-universal.

 Potential regeneration

 There are efforts by scientists to partially or fully regenerate the structures of the human penis.
 Patients who can benefit most from this field are those who have congenital defects, cancer, and injuries that have excised parts of their genitalia.
 Some organizations which perform research into, or conduct regeneration procedures, include the Wake Forest Institute for Regenerative Medicine and the United States Department of Defense.
 The first successful penis allotransplant surgery was done in September 2005 in a military hospital in Guangzhou, China.
 A man at 44 sustained an injury after an accident and his penis was severed; urination became difficult as his urethra was partly blocked.
 A recently brain-dead man, aged 23, was selected for the transplant.
 Despite atrophy of blood vessels and nerves, the arteries, veins, nerves and the corpora spongiosa were successfully matched.
-But, on 19 September (after two weeks), the surgery was reversed because of a severe psychological problem (rejection) by the recipient and his wife.
+But, two weeks later on 19 September, the surgery was reversed because of a severe psychological problem (rejection) by the recipient and his wife.

-In 2009, researchers Chen, Eberli, Yoo and Atala have produced bioengineered penises and implanted them on rabbits.
+In 2009, researchers Chen, Eberli, Yoo, and Atala have produced bioengineered penises and implanted them on rabbits.
 They were able to obtain erection and copulate, with 10 of 12 rabbits achieving ejaculation.
 This study shows that in the future it could be possible to produce artificial penises for replacement surgeries or phalloplasties.
 In 2015, the world's first successful penis transplant took place in Cape Town, South Africa in a nine-hour operation performed by surgeons from Stellenbosch University and Tygerberg Hospital.
 The 21-year-old recipient, who had been sexually active, had lost his penis in a botched circumcision at 18.